JohnstonKirimo/311_service-_requests/README.md

 - analyzing data on calls/service requests made to 311
 - analysis using large datasets
 - analysis focuses on showing how to conduct exploratory data analysis to better understand the data one is dealing with
+- note: csv in zipped file to reduce size